Image Credit: Aifo Liberia

 At least twenty-four (24) disabled people

-organizations (DPOs) and five (5) government line ministries 2018 signed a joint resolution seeking the inclusion of persons living with disabilities in the country’s governance process.
+organizations (DPOs) and five (5) government line ministries in 2018 signed a joint resolution seeking the inclusion of persons living with disabilities in the country’s governance process.

-“We, members and officials from 24 disabled people organizations (DPOs); the Alliance for Disabilities; 5 government line ministries (Public Works, Education, Gender, Justice, and Health); and other institutions concerned with the rights and welfare of persons living with disabilities (PWDs) realizing the need for concerted national efforts to promote the welfare of PWDs throughout the length and breadth of Liberia in line with the Liberian Constitution, the United Nations Convention on the Rights of Persons with Disabilities which Liberia signed and ratified in 2012 and the Sustainable Development Goals (SDGs),” the DPOs stated in the joint resolution.
+the rights and welfare of persons living with disabilities (PWDs) realizing the need for concerted national efforts to promote the welfare of PWDs throughout the length and breadth of Liberia in line with the Liberian Constitution, the

 The group also adopted a five-year National Action Plan for the Inclusion of Persons with Disabilities as a National Document to promote the welfare and rights of persons with disabilities throughout Liberia.